__ / Blog / Foresight / Completing your Luxembourg tax return: hints and tips

 Luxembourg tax return: dates and timescales

-In Luxembourg, you make your tax return before the 31 March, for income for the preceding year.
-This is the recommended date, but not the final one.
-The real deadline, after which you risk a penalty or additional tax, is 31 December.
+In Luxembourg, you make your tax return before the 31 December, for income for the preceding year.

 The tax authorities send out a withholding tax card (fiche de retenue d’impôt) during January or early February.
 This document is sent to your employer and allows it to deduct tax at source from your salary.